comparaonline/co-test-helpers/readme.md

 Exports the following globals:
 - expect (chai.expect) with sinonChai
 - sinon
+- fail (helper for expect.fail)
 - fakeTime (helper for sinon.useFakeTimers)
 - HttpRecording (helper for nock)

+### fail
+Takes an argument of type Error and fails with the error's message

 ### fakeTime
 It's a function with two arguments: